dojo/framework/src/widget-core/README.md

 ##### Overview

-Widgets are themed using `css-modules` and the `themeable` mixin.
+Widgets are themed using `css-modules` and the `Themeable` mixin.
 Each widget must implement a .css file that contains all the css classes that will be used to style it.
 The baseClasses object is the css API for the Widget: baseClasses css classes can be overridden by external themes.
 Further customisation of specific Custom Widget classes can be achieved by passing overrideClasses into the widget.
-The `themeable` mixin provides a `classes` function that controls the classes to be applied to each node.
-Classes from the `baseClasses` object passed to the `classes` function can be themed and overridden.
+The `Themeable` mixin provides a `classes` function that controls the classes to be applied to each node.
+Classes from the base `css` object passed to the `classes` function can be themed and overridden.
 To create fixed classes that cannot be changed the chained `fixed` function can be used.

 ##### Authoring a baseTheme